Published at

 User question: {question}

 The key instruction is “using only the context provided”.
-This directly constrains the model to the retrieved text and prevents it from supplementing gaps with hallucinated details.
-Combined with an explicit fallback (“say I don’t have enough information”), this dramatically reduces invented content.
+This encourages the model to stay within the retrieved text and reduces the chance that it will supplement gaps with invented details.
+Combined with an explicit fallback (“say I don’t have enough information”), this significantly reduces fabricated content.

 Node.js example with a simple in-memory context: